Fronsipswu/Shannon-lte-editor/README.md

 Validation Checks
 -----------------

-After editing the combos, you can use the "validation" feature to check for any errors/typos/bad configurations such as:
+After editing, you can use the "validation" function to check for errors/typos/bad configurations, such as:

 - Duplicates
 - Missing uplink